paulodiovani/blog.diovani.com/technology/_drafts/2025-08-01-linux-like-config-for-macos.md

 ## New tools and configurations

-Now, let's explore a little more the features of these tools.
+Now, let's explore the features of these tools in more detail.

 ### Karabiner Elements

 [Karabiner Elements] is a powerful keyboard customizer for macOS.
-And although it has GUI, its settings are stored in a JSON file and can be saved to your `dotfiles`.
+And although it has a GUI, its settings are stored in a JSON file and can be saved to your `dotfiles`.

 Karabiner monitors low-level input events and can make [lots of customizations][Karabiner Elements features], from replacing a key with another, or with a combination of keys, or even mouse events.